knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

 - Ordered delivery of events based on [CloudEvents partitioning extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/partitioning.md)
 - Support any Kafka version, see [compatibility matrix](https://cwiki.apache.org/confluence/display/KAFKA/Compatibility+Matrix)

-The Knative Kafka Broker stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode).
-This means all CloudEvent attributes and extensions are mapped as [headers on the Kafka record](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#323-metadata-headers), while the `data` of the CloudEvent corresponds to the value of the Kafka record.
+The Knative Kafka Broker stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode), because it is more efficient due to its optimizations for transport or routing, as well avoid JSON parsing.
+Using `binary content mode` means all CloudEvent attributes and extensions are mapped as [headers on the Kafka record](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#323-metadata-headers), while the `data` of the CloudEvent corresponds to the actual value of the Kafka record.
+This is another benefit of using `binary content mode` over `structured content mode` as it is less _obstructive_ and therefore compatible with systems that do not understand CloudEvents.

 ## Prerequisites